quics-beyond-2024/quics-beyond-2024.github.io/logistics.md

 <big><b>Host:</b> Joint Center for Quantum Information and Computer Science (QuICS)</big>

-Room: 3100A  -- also where the dedicated poster session will hold
+Room: 3100A  -- also where the dedicated poster session will hold.

 Building: Atlantic Building